At Open Learning (OL), we offer more than 55 online and distance programs so you can earn recognized credits and credentials.

 - Practice-based learning in some programs and independent study in most programs

 - Student services, such as help with writing and math, library assistance for distance learners, financial aid and awards (depending on your place of residence and the program you choose

 If you are a domestic student, see the program areas pages regarding estimated costs (tuition and fees).

 If you are an international student, contact Student Services.

 Many programs have open admission, but there are exceptions.
 Please check the program descriptions.

-If you plan to attain a credential through Open Learning, please read about program admission and fill in a Program Admission Form, then send it to OL Admission via email, mail or fax.
+If you plan to attain a credential through Open Learning, please fill in a Program Admission Form, then send it to OL Admissions.

 Residency requirements are the number of credits that you must complete at a post-secondary institution before you can graduate with a credential from that institution.
 They are stated in the program descriptions and can be met by: